-Well, three years ago, he stopped dreaming and started Eco Camp UK, opening the Wild Boar Wood campsite in a beautiful woodland in West Sussex.
+Well, a few ago, he stopped dreaming and started Eco Camp UK, opening the Wild Boar Wood campsite in a beautiful woodland in West Sussex.
 The vision was to have a woodland campsite, in an off-grid ecological setting, where people could get back in touch with nature and the outdoors.
 Campfires were a must, as was the need to offer ‘real’ camping rather than a concrete-laden extended car park.
 A year later, he opened the Beech Estate campsite in a 600-acre woodland in East Sussex.

 Not surprisingly, he’s become a bit of a camping expert, and he’s shared some of his tips with us.

 Hugh’s top camping tips

 Make yourself a get-up-and-go camp box

 Put together a camp storage box, packed with your utensils, matches, torches, spare batteries, suncream, insect spray (our favourite is all-natural Incognito), coffee, tea, foil, long-life food, spices and oil etc. Then all you need to do is throw it in the car and chuck in the sleeping bags, tent and beds and you’re ready to go.
 Stop quickly at a farm shop en route, and you have your dinner.
 If you take away the hassle, you’ll camp more often.
 Have a look at our favourite camping equipment for some ideas.

 Don’t make your pack more difficult by trying to squeeze in cumbersome kitchen pots and pans.
 Invest in a set of lightweight, durable and easy-to- clean camping pans.
 They’ll stack inside each other and take up far less room.
 They often cook faster too because kitchen pans tend to have much thicker bases.
 Just make sure you have decent handles.
 If you can afford it, get the Tefal Ingenio system – a set designed for home that’s great for top-class camp cooking as well.